 3. Stock and price monitoring at 10–15 minute intervals

 Anything slower than that on a fast-moving SKU will lose you money.
 Suppliers raise prices without notice, and stock disappears during sales events.
 Operator-grade tools poll suppliers continuously and write changes back to eBay before a buyer can land on a stale price.
-Ecomli runs supplier checks on a 15-minute cycle by default with the option to drop to 10 minutes for high-velocity SKUs.
+Ecomli runs supplier stock and price checks on a 15-minute cycle, so a price hike or stock-out is caught and written back to eBay before a buyer can land on a listing you can no longer fulfill profitably.

 4. Margin-floor repricing